WAIT “POOL” INFO: IMPORTANT!

 Q: Confirming your spot in the waitpool: What is this about?

 A: Once the drop payment deadline has passed, those students who are in the waitpool for a class will have to confirm that they want to maintain their status as being in the waitpool.
 This confirmation is done via the Corsair Connect account.
 For those student who fail to confirm their spot in the waitpool, they will be dropped from that waitpool list and other students will be able to gain that waitpool spot.
-The deadline to do this: TBA for both Winter and Spring 2014.
+The deadline to do this: 12/20/2013 for Winter 2014, and 02/03/2014 for Spring 2014.

 Q: Should I still “crash” classes during the first week if the class is closed and I’m not even in the wait pool?

 A: YES!
 Not being in the wait pool should NEVER discourage anyone from "crashing" into a class.
 The final decision is up to the instructor and in many cases, students fail to show up on the first day which gives a huge opportunity for those students willing to crash to get into their desired class.

 Q: Does this mean that the first person in the wait pool will automatically get placed into an open seat?

 A: No. It’s a “pool” not a list.

 Q: So let me get this straight: If I’m in the wait pool and anyone else can grab the open seats, then what are the benefits of being in a wait pool for a class?

 A: Benefits include the following:

 Students in the wait pool are notified via email if seats open up.